Armenia: The Story of a People

-The demise of Socialism left Armenia with virtually no middle class but ushered in all the material desires of the West.
-It is a country with a 96 percent literacy rate, yet one where the labs of nuclear scientists had no electricity, and where engineers became common laborers.
-Religion, frowned upon by former rulers, saw a strong resurgence.
-The first nation to adopt Christianity as its official faith, Armenia is once again outwardly displaying its beliefs.
-Ancient Armenia was an empire to be envied, so it became a target, leaving now only a piece — 11,500 square miles of a country that once was six times that.
-But Armenia’s defining (and most devastating) plague came in 1915–1918, when Turks killed at least 1 million Armenians, a genocide forgotten by much of the West.
-(It remains a political stumbling block.)
+Once the crossroads of civilization, ancient Armenia was an empire to be envied and became a target, leaving now only a piece — 11,484 square miles of a country that once was six times that.
+Perhaps modern Armenia’s defining (and most devastating) chapter came in 1915–1918, when hundreds of thousands of Armenians — some say as many as 1.5 million — died as a result of ethnic conflict and expulsion from the Ottoman Empire, a period of history long forgotten by much of the West and one that remains a political stumbling block as a contested genocide.
 Then on Dec.
-7, 1988, the world again discovered Armenia when news came from Leninakan (now Giumry) that an earthquake had killed 20,000 people and left multiple times that homeless.
-A year after making promises to rebuild Armenia, the Soviet Union collapsed.
-That same year, Armenia went to war with Azerbaijan over free rule for Nogorno Karabakh, an enclave 96 percent (Christian) Armenian living under (Islamic) Azeri rule.
-Nearly 30,000 Armenian soldiers and civilians died before a cease-fire was reached in 1994, though snipers continued to shoot across the border.
-Now it is the Armenian Diaspora, scattered around the world, that is the new republic’s bloodline to hope of a future better than its present.
+7, 1988, the world again discovered Armenia when news came from Leninakan (now Gyumri) that an earthquake had killed 20,000 people and had left multiple times that homeless.
+A year after making promises to rebuild the region, the Soviet Union collapsed.
+And in that same year, Armenia went to war with Azerbaijan over free rule for Nagorno Karabakh – an enclave 96 percent Armenian living under Azeri rule.
+Nearly 30,000 soldiers and civilians died before a cease-fire was reached in 1994, though border skirmishes and contentious political battles continued, with full-scale fighting erupting briefly in 2020.
+Having entered its fifth millennium, new chapters will tell whether Armenia – girded by diaspora nationalism – is equally resilient against hardships to come.

 These images are from a much larger documentary project (and book) about life in post-Soviet Armenia — a complex blend of everything the old country was and nothing the new republic had seen before.